Stphn-Wrn/FrontEnd-dev-Tests/Test-2/README.md

 document.addEventListener("DOMContentLoaded", app.init); // When the DOM is fully loaded we start the app.init method
 ```

+## What I thought of this part of the test

 Pros :
 - I'd already done a bit of work with Axeptio during my work-study placement.